George Ayres Leavitt: Leavit & Allen

 The firm renamed itself Leavitt & Allen and eventually settled at 379 Broadway in Lower Manhattan.
 The older name was 27 Dey Street in 1851.
 In 1856, Leavitt took the suggestion of his father-in-law James E. Cooley, one of New York's largest auctioneers, to open a trade book sale auction house.
+Although heir to one of earliest New York publishing houses, Leavitt eventually made his name as a bookseller and auctioneer, largely due to financial reverses.
 Until that year New York publishers had dealt with wholesalers in a system devoid of rules.
 Wearying of the inconsistencies, the publishers, including Leavitt, founded the New York Publishers' Association in an attempt to bring order to the topsy-turvy marketplace for books.
+One of the issues raised by the New York publishers was the role of itinerant booksellers who, the publishers complained, were able to sell their books directly to customers for far more than the New York publishers themselves could ask.
 On March 20, 1856, the Second Regular Trade Sale was held on the premises of the newly formed Leavitt, Delisser & Co., an auction house formed especially to handle the trade book sale.

 By this time Leavitt's publishing interests had blossomed.
 Aside from the new auction house on the first floor, Leavitt's building in Broadway on what was then Dey Street. housed Leavitt's partner John F. Trow's printing operation on the building's upper floors.
 The publishing firm of Leavitt & Allen operated a store on the first floor, as well as occupying the building's basement.
 Leavitt had inherited a backstock of educational books from his father's firm, and he and his partner Allen continued to add to their stable of writers, which included Prof. John J. Owen, S.N.
 Sweet, Rev. Albert Barnes, Rev. John Chase Lord, Jonathan Edwards and others.
 Leavitt & Allen was particularly successful at sales of special occasion books and 'annuals', a category generating sales of up to 50,000 copies a year.
 Leavitt & Allen also published English poets, young people's books, writing and photograph albums.

 By 1860 Leavitt's fortunes were rising, and the firms of Leavitt & Allen, publishers and booksellers, as well as Geo.
 A. Leavitt & Co. relocated to larger quarters at 24 Walker Street.
 Leavitt's auction partner Delisser had retired, and was replaced by Leavitt's friend James M. Alden.
 A year later the Leavitt interests relocated to 21 and 23 Mercer Street in Lower Manhattan, which were to remain the firm's premises for many years, and where it conducted its trade book sales.